CoenKonings/CSD2/csd2a/event_based_sequencer/doc/README.md

 # Event based sequencer
-In `../src/main.py` you will find an implementation of an event based sequencer.
-Running `main.py` will start the CLI, while running `play_default_rhythm.py` will
+An event based sequencer.

 ## Usage
 Run `python main.py` from `../src` for the CLI.

-Run `python play_default_rhythm.py` from `../src` to generate and play a rhythm.
+Run `python rhythm_generator.py` from `../src` to generate and play a rhythm.